Transport Canada Drone Infrastructure Testing Goes to Phase 2

 Key Takeaways:

-• Transport Canada and NAV Canada have selected a consortium, led by AeroVision Canada, to conduct a Phase 2 trial for Remotely Piloted Aircraft Systems (RPAS) Traffic Management (RTM).
+• Transport Canada and NAV Canada have launched a Phase 2 trial for Remotely Piloted Aircraft Systems (RPAS) Traffic Management (RTM), selecting a consortium led by AeroVision Canada.

-• The trial's primary goal is to refine and evaluate requirements for RTM services, enabling safe commercial RPAS operations in suburban environments.
+• The trial aims to refine and evaluate requirements for RTM services, enabling the safe integration and commercial operations of RPAS, including Beyond Visual Line of Sight (BVLOS), in suburban environments.

 See a mistake?
 Contact us.